digital-fabric/papercraft/README.md

 ## Template Composition

-P2 makes it easy to compose multiple templates into a whole HTML document.
-A P2 template can contain other templates, as the following example shows.
+Papercraft makes it easy to compose multiple templates into a whole HTML document.
+A Papercraft template can contain other templates, as the following example shows.

 ```ruby